UrbanminerMD/MassDarknessTWWPreseason/README.md

 <p>Please always feel free to reach out to me on discord @urbanminer if you have any questions.
 If you've never done any crafting before and don't know how to find trainers, what knowledge points are, etc, please reach out and I'll walk you through the initial set up via screenshare.</p>

 ## Sources of Knowledge Points
-1. Renown: 10pt
+1. Renown: 10pts
-2. Lyrendal: 30pt (45 points for gatherers)
+2. Lyrendal: 30pts (45 points for gatherers)
-3. Knowledge treasures: 24pt
+3. Knowledge treasures: 24ps
-4. City of threads: 10pt
+4. City of threads: 10pts
-5. Weekly work orders: 6pt
+5. Weekly work orders: 6pts
-6. Weekly world drops: 2pt
+6. Weekly world drops: 2pts
-7. Weekly rare gathers: 2pt
+7. Weekly rare gathers: 2pts
 8. Weekly treatise: 1pt
+9. First Time Crafts: 10+ pts

 #### Renown
 Depending on the faction, at either 12 or 14 renown, you can buy a 10 knowledge point book from the renown quartermaster for 50 acuity.